-A Supernova is what happens to a star when it comes to the end of its life.
-The plural of a Supernova is officially Supernovae but you can get away with calling them Supernovas.
-Once the star has finished burning its fuel, it will die and become either a black hole or a planetary nebula such as M1 - Crab Nebula in Taurus the Bull and M57 - Ring Nebula in Lyra.
+A star going supernova will create whats known as a Supernova Remnant such as M1 - Crab Nebula in Taurus the Bull and M57 - Ring Nebula in Lyra.
 The term planetary is a misnomer, there aren't any planets, just a white dwarf/neutron star at the centre and a huge gas cloud surrounding it.
 They should not be confused with a Nova.
 A Nova is a sudden cataclysmic explosion in a white dwarf.
 A Supernova happens before a star becomes a white dwarf.
 When a star goes supernova, it produces more energy than at any single time in its history.
 Its brightness will outshine anything nearby.

 These result from some binary star systems in which a carbon-oxygen white dwarf is accreting matter from a companion.
 (What kind of companion star is best suited to produce Type Ia supernovae is hotly debated.)
 In a popular scenario, so much mass piles up on the white dwarf that its core reaches a critical density of 2 x 109 g/cm3.
 This is enough to result in an uncontrolled fusion of carbon and oxygen, thus detonating the star.